 How to grow bulbs

+Position your bulbs in the garden according to their height and colour.
+Taller varieties should be planted towards the rear of garden beds, with low-growing types towards the front.
 Plant them in generous groups for maximum impact.
 You can scatter bulbs through lawn areas, too – the traditional technique is to throw handfuls over the grass, then plant them where they land.

-There are two traditional rules to follow when it comes to planting bulbs.
+Check the packet instructions, but there are two traditional rules to follow when it comes to planting bulbs.
 Firstly, plant them at a depth equal to approximately twice their width.
 And secondly, plant with the pointy end up (except in the case of ranunculi and anemones, which are planted with the pointy end down).

 You can either dig individual planting holes for each bulb using a narrow trowel or, if you’re creating a massed effect, dig one broad hole and lay them out before back-filling with soil.
 For planting bulbs in a lawn area, a bulb planter is a useful tool: these remove a small core of earth, so you can pop in the bulb, replace the grass and wait till they emerge.